pashabbrv/n8n-ai-instagram-scraper-local/README.md

 By including user comments and engagement metrics, you can layer in sentiment analysis and keyword tracking on top of the basic scrape.
 Marketing teams can see what people are saying in real time about a product launch, a brand repositioning, or a digital campaign.
 With Instaloader you could even include competitor profiles, monitoring for spikes in either positive or negative sentiment so your team is always a step ahead.

 ### Risk Detection & Cyber Intelligence
-Threat intelligence is a booming industry and having eye on the web for protecting both brand and personal is not possible at scale with human teams.
-While there will always will be a place for human intelligence, leveraging tools like this with ai integration can scan for real time intelligence and at a fraction of the cost.
+Threat intelligence is a booming industry and having eyes on the web for protecting both brand and personal is not possible at scale with human teams.
+While there will always be a place for human intelligence, leveraging tools like this with AI integration can scan for real time intelligence and at a fraction of the cost.

 ### Monitoring Small Business
 For small businesses this tool allows a cheap way to keep an eye on their digital footprint.
-Instead of hiring an agency they can automatically see what customers are saying, see and address recurring complaints, and even consider ai engagement with followers.
+Instead of hiring an agency they can automatically see what customers are saying, see and address recurring complaints, and even consider AI engagement with followers.